BobCochran/rj_web/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* CSS code from [Codepen](https://codepen.io/cbracco/pen/zekgx) for an always-on-the-bottom footer